facorread/resetAllSlides/README.md

 # resetAllSlides

-Removes all transitions, sounds, videos, animations, and most format from all slides in a PowerPoint presentation
+Removes all transitions, sounds, videos, animations, pictures, and most format from all slides in a PowerPoint presentation

 Copyright (C) 2018 Fabio Correa correaduran.1@osu.edu

-This PowerPoint macro-enabled presentation contains one procedure, `resetAllSlides`, with the following effects on each and every one of the slides in your presentation:
+This PowerPoint macro-enabled presentation contains two procedures: (1) `resetAllSlides`, with the following effects on each and every one of the slides in your presentation:

 * Remove all slide transitions
 * Delete all media objects (sounds, videos)